Survivorship and Post-Surgical Breast Health Program (BHP)

-At the Dubin Breast Center, we are committed to helping cancer survivors lead healthy, fulfilling lives.
-Our survivorship program is designed to help you find expertise, education, and support to help manage issues related to surviving cancer.
-The program focuses on empowering you to take an active and positive role in your care.
+The Dubin Breast Center is committed to helping our patients lead healthy, fulfilling lives.
+Our Survivorship and Post-Surgical Breast Health Program (BHP) is designed to help you find the expertise, education, and support you need after treatment ends.
+We aim to empower you to take an active and positive role in your care.

 Who is Eligible?

-- An individualized treatment summary and plan of care, including:
+- Individualized treatment summary and plan of care, including ongoing physical examinations and breast imaging

 - Management of side effects, such as pain and fatigue

-- Recommendations if screening tests for other cancers
+- Recommendations of screening tests for other cancers

 - Breast cancer recurrence prevention guidelines